Glider (video game): Legacy

 Two monthly ezines, GliderTech and The Cockpit, were published between 1995 and 1997 following the release of Glider PRO.
 GliderTech published editorials, house reviews, house building tips and each issue was accompanied by a house or two with some examples of obstacles or techniques that could be used in house creation.

 On 20 June 2014, a version of Glider for OS X 10.7 or later, was released on the Mac App Store.
 This version is also available for the iPhone and iPad as Glider Classic.
 Both are from Soft Dorothy LLC.

 On 27 Jan 2016, the source code, graphics, and sound data for Glider PRO were released on GitHub with the source code being licensed under the GNU General Public License v2.
 In addition, the source code for Glider 4.0 was released under the MIT License.

 In 2020, a fan created a browser-based version of Glider 4.0 based on John Calhoun's Pascal source code.

+In 2026, Calhoun released a new version of Glider that work with high-density displays, the app's first new version in 11 years.